zhr1201/STRIFE-public/README.md

 This makefile orgnization doesn't support multi-folder C++ projects very well.
 Including header files from other directory in the src files and test files can lead to redifinition or missing implmentation issues.
 Probably should switch to https://github.com/zhr1201/ParrallelSudokuSolver (a Kaldi style makefile) for continuing working on this project.

 ## Future work
-We dicided not to work on the project for now.
+We decided not to work on the project for now.

 ## For developers
 Branching: create ur own branch from develop, merge into and merge from the develop branch frequently to prevent diverging too much from the develop branch.